sruthi-raajan9/E-commerce-Discount-Analysis/README.md

-* This comparison shows that peak revenue is often achieved at controlled discount levels, suggesting a "sweet spot" for promotional intensity.
+* "This comparison suggests that peak revenue is often achieved at controlled discount levels, supporting the existence of a 'sweet spot' for promotional intensity.

     <img src="Images/Monthly%20Revenue%20Vs%20Average%20Discount%20percentage.png" width="600">